 Electrical work is dangerous and can put you and your loved ones at risk.
 Leave your electrical work to the professionals.
 In Ontario, if you hire someone to do electrical work in your home, by law, it must be a Licensed Electrical Contractor (LEC).
 It is the only way to be sure that your electrical work is safe and legal.

 Your LEC will file the electrical notification of work and request an inspection.
 They can also provide the ESA Certificate of Acceptance for your insurance company.
 Remember to ask for a copy.
 Learn more about Hiring a Licensed Electrical Contractor.

 If you hire a general contractor, confirm that a Licensed Electrical Contractor will do the electrical work.
 Learn more about Working with General Contractors.

 Hire someone who can legally do electrical work in Ontario.

 Homeowners have the option to DIY electrical work in their home but must file a notification of work with ESA.
 More about Do-It-Yourself (DIY) Electrical Work.

 2. Call the ESA Customer Service Centre at 1-877-ESA-SAFE (372-7233).

-If your electrical work has been reviewed and passed, ESA will issue a Certificate of Inspection to the person who filed the notification.
-It’s an important document for insurance purposes, resale and peace of mind.
+If your electrical work has been reviewed and passed, ESA will issue a Certificate of Acceptance to the person who filed the notification.
+It’s an important document for insurance purposes, resale, and peace of mind.

 If your contractor filed the notification, ask for a copy of the certificate for your records.
 You can also call 1-877-ESA-SAFE (372-7233) to request a copy.